sumis005/streetdifficult/README.md

 </div>
 ```

 To add the borders between the rows, delete the `bottom` class from lines 18 and 31.
-Then, pass the annual income data as props to the `DataView` component.
+Then, pass the annual income data as props to the `<DataView/>` component.

 ```javascript
 <DataView